Nhitruong20889/Gettingandcleaningdata/cookbook.md

     my_sub: 10299 obs. of 1 var.

-  3. Extract the required data values (mean and std) and assign col. manes For x variable: create vector for defining data with "mean and std labels" extract all selected values and assigned with the same mane my_x label my_x data table with
+  3. Extract the required data values (mean and std) and assign col. manes For x, y variables: create vector for defining data with "mean and std labels" extract all selected values and assigned with the same mane my_x and my_y label col names for my_x and my_y data tables
+   4. Create and save the outcome datatable as tidydata combine all x, y and sub data into a data table with 10299 obs of 68 var. using cbind function create a subset of sum. mean of  all data by filter/group by activity lables and subject save a subset data table under the name _ tidydata.txt under the same folder of the orgin data